 Is Squarespace better than WordPress?

 The short answer is no. The long answer is that it can be.
 See the above questions for reference.
 Squarespace is much easier to use than WordPress and has about one-twentieth of the learning curve.
-As a beginner, WordPress can be daunting.
+As a newbie, WordPress can be daunting.

 Is Squarespace better than Wix?